Develop Your Child’s Senses by Playing with Food

 Do a Blind Taste Test!

-Cover your little ones eyes with a headband or small towel.
-Give them different foods to touch such as dry pasta, a pineapple, or a carrot.
+Cover your little one’s eyes with a headband or small towel.
+Give them different foods to touch such as pasta, a pineapple, or a carrot.
 Ask them to tell you about how it feels, the temperature, and how it smells.
-Have them guess what food it is!
+Have them taste it and guess what food it is!
 This could also be fun with the same food in different forms, like an orange with and without the peel.
-Some kids may not like the blind taste test.
-If this is the case, do not force it.
-Instead, just have them describe the food and try to think of other foods that feel similar.
+If your kid isn’t open to the blind taste test, don’t force it.
+They can guess with their other senses!